github/docs/data/reusables/secret-scanning/report-secret-pat-beta-note.md

-Reporting a leaked secret to {% data variables.product.github %} is in beta and subject to change.
+Reporting a privately exposed secret to {% data variables.product.github %} is in beta and subject to change.